tytydraco/yessleep/out/I_Dont_Know_Whats_Real.md

 My blood ran completely cold.

 “She left a note,” he told me.
 “Said she was doing the world a favor by being gone.
-That she couldn’t live life knowing someone could possibly love her.”
+That she couldn’t live life knowing someone couldn’t possibly love her.”

-The woman I was madly in love with had killed herself not know how loved she was.
+The woman I was madly in love with had killed herself not knowing how loved she was.
 If I had just told her, she’d probably still be alive.

 Mark went on to tell me he’d find out funeral arrangements, apologized because he knew how close we were, and got off the phone.

 I was so numb and so heartbroken all at the same time.
 I ran a hot bath and sunk down into the tub.

 I had dreamt of this woman since the day I met her.
-I had never loved a would like I did her, and she was gone.
+I had never loved a woman like I did her, and she was gone.
 My wife’s razor sat on the edge of the tub.
 I was able to break it open and retrieve a blade from it.
 I ran it up my left arm, then my right.
 As a my eyes got heavy, the last thing I heard was my wife screaming.

 “John?”
 The nurse said touching my hand.
 “Are you remembering?”

 I looked up at her and nodded slowly.

 “This happens sometimes.
 It’s good you’re remembering.
 Do you think we’re good to remove the restraints?”

 I nodded again.

-She freed my arms and legs and left me to “rest” whatever that was supposed to mean.
+She freed my arms and legs and left me to “rest”, whatever that was supposed to mean.
 I looked around the room and the emptiness of the space.
 My mind was going 90 to nothing trying to catch up to time.
 Out of the corner of my eye, I noticed a figure, and turned sharply to my right.

 There she was, my beautiful blonde haired, brown eyed love of my life, smiling at me.